CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Color appointments based on categories in the source system when the source system supports categories.

-Change Conditions: When disabled, colour categories of calendar appointments will not be migrated.
+Change Conditions: When disabled color categories of calendar appointments will not be migrated.

 ### Migrate Attachments <a name="migatta"></a>
 {: .no_toc }